Kulbartsch/AStaticWebSiteGenerator/README.md

 (i.E. use "!" instead/as well of "=" for headers.)
 All variables can be used subsequent, also in included files. (i.E. using the article name in a header include.)

-Of course, this tool will generate new HTML code, which of course may contain dynamic code.
+This tool will generate new HTML code, which -- of course -- may contain dynamic code.

 ## Planned Features